Skip to content

 rigidbody

 You now have a physics object, but it still needs to be synced over the network.
 To do this, add a Networked Interactable component to the spawnable root.
 If there are any child rigidbodies, add a Networked Interactable to each of those as well.
 Your object won't work properly without this!
+You can also add Networked Interactables on any transforms to sync those as well.

 networked interactable